2014, Vol. 1 Issue 3, Part A

 How to cite this article:

-Keri Alhadi Ighwela, Aziz Bin Ahmad, and A.B.
+Keri Alhadi Ighwela, Aziz Bin Ahmad,, A.B.
 Abol-Munafi.
 The selection of viscerosomatic and hepatosomatic indices for the measurement and analysis of Oreochromis niloticus condition fed with varying dietary maltose levels.
-International Journal of Fauna and Biological Studies.
-2014; 1(3): 18-20.
+Int J Fauna Biol Stud 2014;1(3):18-20.